-The Advisory Council of the Misuse of Drugs (ACMD), the UK Government's own advisors, recommended the implementation of EHRCs to reduce-drug related deaths and other harms back in 2016,[33] and this has since been echoed by other bodies.[34]
-In September 2023, it was announced that the UK's first officially sanctioned EHRC had been given the goahead in Glasgow [35] in response to the public health crisis, while a needs assessment and feasibility study for a safer drug consumption facility in Edinburgh has recommended introducing an EHRC provision in the city.[36]
+The Advisory Council of the Misuse of Drugs (ACMD), the UK Government's own advisors, recommended the implementation of EHRCs to reduce drug related deaths and other harms back in 2016,33 and this has since been echoed by other bodies.34 In September 2023, it was announced that the UK's first officially sanctioned EHRC has been given the go-ahead in Glasgow35 in response to the public health crisis, while a needs assessment and feasibility study for a safer drug consumption facility in Edinburgh has recommended introducing an EHRC provision in the city.36

-EHRCs would prove an effective evidence-based intervention to reduce the risks associated to synthetic opioids, as well as the use of other substances, and allow for a more unified and whole system approach to mitigating ongoing and future concerns.
+EHRCs would prove an effective evidenced-based intervention to reduce the risks associated to synthetic opioids, as well as the use of other substances, and allow for a more unified and whole system approach to mitigating ongoing and future concerns.
 Implementing EHRCs would provide Wales the foundation to align with best practice on an international level.